 Why Would You Want to Bulk Edit Images?

 Changing your theme often means you change the layout of the featured image.
-Many themes use specific dimensions which may not be compatible with the pictures you’ve uploaded in the past.
+Many themes use specific dimensions that may not be compatible with the pictures you’ve uploaded in the past.
 As a result, the may appear distorted.

 Perhaps you want to replace all of your featured images in bulk because you prefer a certain look to your posts.
 This could be anything from logos to randomly selected pictures by the system.